Skip to content

 It’s a skill issue.

+I want to help you write something awesome.
 But that’s not the only reason I coach.

 Look.
 I’m a writer who coaches, not a coach who writes.
 I first got paid for writing at age 16 and haven’t really stopped.
 My work has been commissioned by the Kennedy Center, published in McSweeney’s, recorded on a GRAMMY-nominated album, and earned over a million pageviews in a calendar year.
 (Plus, there’s my books and video game stories.)

-how I do about writing.
+I want everyone to get to feel how I do about writing.

 Writing has gotten me friends, lovers, money, a lot of branded coffee mugs from now-defunct arts institutions, free international airfare, invitations to some real weird parties, backstage stadium access to interview champion athletes, entry to the semi-secret rare books basement of the British Library…. plenty of great stuff has come into my life through writing, but what matters most is how writing has changed me.